 Sup on vegan-style Czech and Asian dishes at Moment Cafe

-Moment Cafe serves Czech and Asian cuisine with a vegetarian twist, including svícková and tempeh beetroot meatloaf.
+Moment Cafe is another one of the best healthy restaurants in Prague.
+This restaurant serves Czech and Asian cuisine with a vegetarian twist, including svícková and tempeh beetroot meatloaf.
 Some crowd favorites are their seitan bagel, portobello mushroom burger, tofu scramble, and an omelet made of chickpea flour with mushrooms, tomatoes, potatoes, onions, and kale.
 Its soya cappuccino also has plenty of fans.

 Moment Cafe is a family-friendly place with a kid’s play zone containing toys and colored pencils at the back portion of the dining area.